Introduction

 1. Typography

 The outlook and style of printed words.
 All the visual text displayed on paper, billboards, and screens include typography.
 Simply stated, it’s an art of arranging the printed words to make the design appealing.
 A good designer knows how to use typography for better visual communication of their ideas in their designs.
-Check out our Free ebook to see what are the trending font types of 2021!

 2. Script Type